sudomesh/merakiflasher/README.md

 Now power up your router.

-The flashing proceeds automatically, and takes about 20 minutes.
-The router will reboot four times.
+The flashing proceeds automatically, and takes about 18 minutes.

 After the script informs you that flashing is done, simply reboot the router.
 It should be reachable via telnet after boot.